 Minimally Invasive Prostate Surgery for BPH (Benign prostatic hyperplasia)

-Click here to read about the newest feature article by Dr Katz written on BPH for other Doctors as published in Medicine Today.
+Click here to read about the newest feature article by A/Prof Katz written on BPH for other Doctors as published in Medicine Today.

 Specialists at MHM prefer to treat you prostate or bladder problems with a conservative approach if possible and thereby avoiding surgery.